aosabook/500lines/pedometer/chapter.md

 ### Time Traveled

 The time traveled is measured by dividing the number of data samples in our `Processor`'s `@parsed_data` set by the sampling rate of the device.
-Since the rate has more to do with the device itself than the user, and the `User` class in fact does not have to be aware of the sampling rate, this is a good time to create a `Device` class.
+Since the rate has more to do with the trial walk itself than the user, and the `User` class in fact does not have to be aware of the sampling rate, this is a good time to create a `Trial` class.

-TODO: Start HERE!

 ~~~~~~~
-class Device
+class Trial

-  attr_reader :rate, :steps, :trial, :method
+  attr_reader :name, :rate, :steps, :method

-  def initialize(rate = nil, steps = nil, trial = nil, method = nil)
+  def initialize(name = nil, rate = nil, steps = nil, method = nil)
+    @name   = name
     @rate   = (rate.to_f.round > 0) ? rate.to_f.round : 100
     @steps  = steps.to_f.round if steps.to_f.round > 0
-    @trial  = trial
     @method = method
   end

 end
 ~~~~~~~

-Our `Device` class is quite short.
+Our `Trial` class is quite short.
 Note that all of the attribute readers are set in the initializer based on optional parameters passed in:

 TODO: Remove `method` from code?

+* `name` is a name for the specific trial, to help differentiate between the different trials.
 * `method` is used to set the type of walk that is taken.
 Types of walks include walking with the device in a pocket, walking with the device in a bag, jogging with the device in a pocket, jogging with the device in a bag, etc.
 * `steps` is used to set the actual steps taken, so that we can record the difference between the actual steps the user took and the ones our program counted.
-* `trial` is a title for the specific trial (trial 1, 2, 3, etc.)

-Things to note:

-* Much like our User class, information is optional.
-The class handles it.
-* Basic input data formatting in the initalizer ensures that rate and steps are always numerical values greater than 0.
+Much like our `User` class, information is optional.
+We're given the opportunity to input details of the trial, if we have it, for more accurate end results.
+If we don't have it, however, our program makes assumptions and is still able to produce results, albeit with a higher margin of error.
+Another similarity to our `User` class is the basic input data formatting in the initalizer.
+This ensures that `@rate` and `@steps` are always numerical values greater than 0.
-* One could argue that metadata doesn't really belong in the Device class.
-For the sake of keeping our small program simple, we included the metadata in this class because it's more logical here than in the User class, and to avoid too much abstration for too little code.
-However, as our program grows and we have more metadata and more attributes related to the device, it would be wise to split the Device class apart from the metadata.

-Our Device class is straightforward to use, so we won't bore you with the details of showing it in the wild.
+Our `Trial` class is straightforward to use, so we won't bore you with the details of showing it in the wild.

 ### Steps taken
 We decided that we could count steps by counting the number of peaks in our signal.
-To do this, we chose to set a threshold value, and count the number of times our signal, now stored in @parsed_data, crosses the threshold in the positive direction.
+To do this, we chose to set a threshold value, and count the number of times our signal, now stored in `@parsed_data`, crosses the threshold in the positive direction.

 ![](chapter-figures/figure-filtered-smooth-threshold.png)\

 If we assume that we're just as likely to accuarately count peaks as we are to count troughs, we'll get the most accurate result by counting both and taking the average of the two to determine our final step count.
-This will remove some error from certain data sets that have less prominent peaks or troughs.
-We can count troughs in a similar fashion, by using a threshold that is exactly the negative of our previous threshold.
+This will remove some error from certain data sets that have less prominent peaks than troughs, or vice versa.
+We can count troughs in a similar fashion to peaks, by using a threshold that is exactly the negative of our threshold for a peak.

 Let's implement this threshold strategy in code.
-So far, we have a Processor class that contains our processed, smooth waveform, and classes that give us the necessary information about a user and a device.
-What we're missing is a way to analyze the @parsed_data waveform with the information from User and Device, and count steps, measure distance, and measure time.
-The analysis portion of our program is different from the data manipulation of the Processor, and different from the information collection and aggregation of the User and Device classes.
-Let's create a new class called Analyzer to perform this data analysis.
+So far, we have a `Processor` class that contains our processed, smooth signal representing the walk, `@filtered_data`, as well as classes that give us the necessary information about the user and the trial.
+What we're missing is a way to analyze the `@filtered_data` signal with the information from `User` and `Trial`, and count steps, measure distance, and measure time.
+The analysis portion of our program is different from the data manipulation of the `Processor`, and different from the information collection and aggregation of the `User` and `Trial` classes.
+Let's create a new class called `Analyzer` to perform this data analysis.

 ~~~~~~~
 require 'mathn'
 require_relative 'processor'
 require_relative 'user'
-require_relative 'device'
+require_relative 'trial'

 class Analyzer

+  THRESHOLD = 0.2
   MAX_STEPS_PER_SECOND = 6.0
-  THRESHOLD = 0.2

-  attr_reader :processor, :user, :device, :steps, :distance, :time
+  attr_reader :processor, :user, :trial, :steps, :distance, :time

-  def initialize(processor, user = User.new, device = Device.new)
+  def initialize(processor, user = User.new, trial = Trial.new)
     raise "Processor invalid." unless processor.kind_of?
 Processor
     raise "User invalid."      unless user.kind_of?
 User
-    raise "Device invalid." unless device.kind_of?
-Device
+    raise "Trial invalid."     unless trial.kind_of?
+Trial

     @processor = processor
     @user      = user
-    @device = device
+    @trial     = trial
   end

   def measure